itsjavi/bootstrap-colorpicker/README.md

 ## Credits
 Originally written by Stefan Petre in 2013.

-Rewritten and maintained by [Javi Aguilar](https://itsjavi.com) and the contributors.
+Rewritten and maintained by [Javi Aguilar](https://itsjavi.com) and all other contributors.

+*With the support of JetBrains.*